mcboy1006/mcboy1006.github.io/index.md

 * Lab 9

     Lab 9, part 2 was a favorite because I was curious about how the code would find spelling errors in each word and put it into vectors.
-I was able to write the function that will look at each word and see if there is a spelling error.
-I then realized that the whole point of this lab is to know how to make a code that would create vectors and how to define functions.
-It was amazing to see it work.
+I was able to write a function that would look at each word to see if there was a spelling error.
+The objective of this lab was to learn how to write a code that would create vectors and define functions.
+It was amazing to see that it takes these kinds of codes for spell check programs to work like in Grammarly and Google Docs.

 * Lab 10

-    Lab 10, part 3 was a favorite because I was always curious about how the code would alter the color of the picture.
-I was able to write the function of altering the amount of pixel color to the RGB of each pixel.
-I then realized that the point of the lab was to be able to write 2D vectors.
-As I watched it, it blew my mind.
+    Lab 10, part 3 was a favorite because I was always curious about how you could use coding to alter the color of pictures.
+I was able to write the function that alters the amount of pixel color to the RGB of each pixel.
+I then realized that the goal of this lab was write 2D vectors.
+It was interesting to see that there is a code like this that could change the color of each pixel to make an entirely new image.

 * Lab 12

-    Lab 12, part 1 was a favorite because I was about to write a code that can make an animated gif.
-I was able to write the function that would alter the color and make it move.
-I then realized that the whole point of the lab was to learn how to use trigonometric funtcions to make a lookup table.
-As I saw it work for the first time, it was a great accomplishment.
+    Lab 12, part 1 was a favorite because I learned how to write a code that can make an animated gif.
+I was able to write the function that would alter the colors of each pixel which made it seem like the image was moving.
+I learned that the objective of this lab was to learn how to use trigonometric funtcions to make a lookup table.
+As I saw it work for the first time, it was cool to see the code run and change each pixel's color at a specific time creating the moving animation.